 Meaningful contribution of the non-academic sector to the doctoral training

 Highly skilled technologists are the lifeblood of the aerospace industry resulting in a close synergistic relationship with academia.
 In turn academic research benefits hugely from realistic boundary conditions, established in close collaboration with industry, helping to keep research directed towards tightly focussed goals, resulting in innovation.
-The project involves several major European aeroengine manufacturers (SAF, RRD, MTU), who will be fully integrated in the doctoral training programme by: taking responsibility for technical supervision and mentorship; hosting meaningful secondments; and participating in workshops, conferences, and other network-wide events.
+The project involves several major European aeroengine manufacturers (SAF, RRD, MTU, GEDE), who will be fully integrated in the doctoral training programme by: taking responsibility for technical supervision and mentorship; hosting meaningful secondments; and participating in workshops, conferences, and other network-wide events.
 Industry beneficiaries and partners will be represented on the supervisory board, and both training and research committees to ensure research excellence and relevance.
 The close involvement of industrial partners in TITAN will provide essential industrial perspectives to the work, provide DCs with relevant intersectoral experience, and train DCs directly on technical and project skills.

 Developing sustainable (=lasting) elements of doctoral programmes after the end of the DN funding

 Two of the training objectives are to ensure key elements of TITAN are available to researchers outside the network and will continue beyond the network lifetime.
 The tools developed during the project are a major scientific output, and where possible these will be made openly available.
 Workshop lectures/activities will not only be offered to local PhD students outside the network, but will also be recorded and reworked into self-taught courses, which students and researchers can take after the project concludes.
 This will include tutorial activities related to each tool, to ensure these can be picked up and applied by new users.
 The workshop lectures and activities will be collated and distributed online as a new SPOC at the end of the project.
 The project is likely to forge lasting connections between DCs, academia, and the aerospace industry.
 This is evidenced through numerous joint industrial/academic PhD studentships and grants, and through many joint publications.
 At the conclusion of the project, particularly successful secondments will be assessed by the training committee, and highlighted for continued student exchange between project partners, with funding for doctoral exchange sought from relevant national and European projects, and Bachelor level exchange through Erasmus+.

+Additionally, the consortium will apply to the European Research Community on Flow, Turbulence, and combustion (ERCOFTAC) to set up a new Special Interest Group (SIG) on Thermoacoustic Instabilities, inviting relevant participants from the current and previous connected MSCA networks.
+The role of such SIGs is to organise training activities, foster scientific collaborations, exchange data, code, and models as well as the creation of consortia for EU funded projects.
+The SIG will continue to run indefinitely after the completion of the project, and help to cement long-term collaboration and funding, generating a lasting impact for clean aviation in Europe.
+To complement interaction with the academic ERCOFTAC network, the project will also join the more industry focussed ClimAvTech Cluster, which is a collection of EU funded projects relating to clean aviation, and which some consortium members already participate within.
+Membership of this cluster will help communicate results to the public (during airshows and conferences), aid recruitment, and allow network members to participate in propulsion working groups to foster new collaborations between existing projects and apply for future ones.

 2.2 Credibility of the measures to enhance the career perspectives and employability of researchers and contribution to their skills development